 Things to avoid in your lesbian wedding

-3. Avoid engaging wedding suppliers who have no respect for lesbians or the broader LGBTIQA+ community or who have never worked at a lesbian wedding.
+- Avoid suppliers who have no respect for lesbians or the broader LGBTIQA+ community.

 Conclusion